jkbquabeck/tractusx-edc/docs/kit/adoption-view/page_adoption-view.md

 - Control Plane: The Control Plane handles meta data exchange with other components and Connectors, as well as transfer of access tokens.
 - Data Plane: The Data Plane can handle several forms of actual data exchange by utilizing various extensions.
 - Extensions: There are different extenions for the Connector, e.g. for the Data Plane.
 This enables various tranfer modes like httpData or via blob-storage.
-- Assets: Data Sources are connected to the Connector and represent Assets.
+- Data Assets: Data Sources are connected to the Connector and are represented by Data Assets.
 - Policy Definition: A standardized set of policies can be used to define access to and usage of assets.
 - Contract Definition: By combining Assets and Policies, Contracts for data offerings are defined.
 These Contracts need to be accepted by consuming participants (Connectors) for the data exchange to take place.